 Early Fourth Century Theology: Anthony the Great, Eusebius, Athanasius.
 A survey of some of the main authors, texts, and theological themes of the early fourth century.
 We will be reading the Epistles of Anthony the Great and a variety of texts by Eusebius of Caesarea and Anthony the Great: works of biblical exegesis, apologetical writings aimed at defending the rationality and credibility of the Christian faith in relation to Greco-Roman world of their time; doctrinal polemics expressed in treatises, epistles, conciliar creeds.
 Students will gain a better appreciation for the deep roots that the articulation of doctrine at Nicaea and in the first half of the fourth century has in pre-Nicene thought (e.g., in the ascetical theories of the early Alexandrians; the Logos theology and protological speculations of Origen; the theological reaction to Paul of Samosata).
-Prerequisite: Second-year standing in the M.Div. and M.A. program.
+Prerequisite: Second-year standing.